-Kering's high standards of sustainability are based on the commitment to reduce the negative environmental impacts of its business across the supply chain and to support practices that create social and environmental benefits.
-Additionally, Kering looks to new innovations and technologies to achieve best in class sustainable solutions for its raw materials and manufacturing processes.
+Kering's standards are based on the commitment to reduce the negative environmental impacts of its business across the supply chain and to support practices that create social and environmental benefits.
+Additionally, Kering looks to new innovations and technologies to achieve best in class solutions for its raw materials and manufacturing processes.